Akash-29-1995/terraform/README.md

 What to achieve:

-Infrastructure as Code (IaC) with Terraform
+Infrastructure as Code (IaC) with Terraform.

 ● Create an AWS VPC with two public and two private subnets.

 ● Implement an EC2 instance in one private subnet.

 ● Configure an Application Load Balancer (ALB) in one public subnet.

 ● Use Terraform for provisioning and managing the infrastructure.

 To initiate this make sure that Terraform should be installed on the machine from where you are going to provision and manage your infra